 How the Avro RJ100 fits into the BAe 146 / RJ story

-Avro RJ100 is the representative branch of the BAe 146 / Avro RJ family, capturing the later high-capacity branch most associated with the family’s final passenger phase.
+Avro RJ100 is a partially retired member of the BAe 146 / Avro RJ family, known for the later high-capacity branch most associated with the family’s final passenger phase.

 Service entry